Is Accounts Receivable Debit or Credit?

 - The customer receives and consumes the benefit provided by the entity as the entity performs at the same time;

-- The entity’s performance gives betterment to an asset that the customer controls as the asset is getting developed/supplied; or
+- The entity's performance gives betterment to an asset that the customer controls as the asset is getting developed/supplied.

-- Entity creates such a product/provides such service that has no alternative use, and the entity has an enforceable right to receive consideration for the completed performance.
+- The entity creates such a product/provides such a service that has no alternative use, and the entity has an enforceable right to receive consideration for the completed performance.

-If any of the above condition is met, the following entry is to be passed:
+If any of the above conditions are met, the following entry is to be passed:

-In case of advance receipt from the customers, the standard gives guidance to follow one step ahead then the routine accounting treatment.
-Standard describes that if there exists a significant time gap of more than one year between the advance receipt and the transfer of goods/provision of service, then there exists the loan component in that advance receipt.
-Otherwise, they will be directly recorded as the liability by crediting the same.
+In case of advance receipt from the customers, the standard gives guidance to follow one step ahead of the routine accounting treatment.
+Standard describes that if there is a significant time gap of more than one year between the advance receipt and the transfer of goods/service provision, there is a loan component in that advance receipt.
+Otherwise, they will be directly recorded as a liability by crediting it.

-Thus, if an advance is received by a creditor and the time gap is less than one year, the following accounting entry will be passed:
+Thus, if a creditor receives an advance and the time gap is less than one year, the following accounting entry will be passed.

-However, if the time gap is beyond one year, the entity will have to identify the interest component and following account entry will be passed:
+However, if the time gap exceeds one year, the entity will have to identify the interest component and pass the following account entry.

 Account receivables post raising of invoices.

-Generally, in business, the first products/ services will be supplied to the customer.
-On the completion of the commitment, the invoice will be issued, and accordingly, cash flow will take place.
+Generally, the business will supply the first products/services to the customer.
+On completing the commitment, the invoice will be issued, and accordingly, cash flow will take place.
 In this process, if the customer makes payment based on the issue of the invoice, then the figure for trade receivables will always be positive.
-It shows that an entity is entitled to receive a specified amount on the completion of the specified period.
+An entity can receive a specified amount on completing the specified period.

-Thus, whenever, Account receivable figures are accounted for post-completion of obligations, it will be on the debit side and should be parked under the asset side of the balance sheet.
+Thus, whenever account receivable figures are accounted for post-completion of obligations, they will be on the debit side and should be parked under the asset side of the balance sheet

 Accounts Receivables in case of Advance Payment

-In a specific business, there is always need that customer has to make the advance payment to initiate the supply of product or provision of services.
-For example, the telecom industry in which customers are purchasing prepaid cards.
-In such a scenario, invoices will not be raised at the time of receipt of payment.
+In a specific business, the customer always needs to make the advance payment to initiate the supply of products or services.
+For example, in the telecom industry, customers are purchasing prepaid cards.
+In such a scenario, they will not raise invoices at the time of receipt of payment.

-- The first payment will be received, then products/services will be supplied, and then at the end, invoices will be issued.
+- The first payment will be received, then products/services will be supplied, and then invoices will be issued.

-- In this case, Account receivable figures will show a negative figure as this will directly obligate the entity to provide the committed obligations in a fixed portion of time and under specified terms and conditions.
+- In this case, account receivable figures will show a negative figure.
+It will directly obligate the entity to provide the committed obligations within a fixed period and under specified terms and conditions.

 - Such advance payment will be credited as this will be linked with the services/obligations with creditors.